Marino Pušić: FC Twente

 On 18 October 2017, Pušić was appointed interim manager at FC Twente after his predecessor René Hake was forced to leave.
 On 29 October 2017, Gertjan Verbeek was appointed as the new manager, after which Pušić was demoted back to his role as assistant manager.
 On 26 March 2018, he was promoted to the interim manager position again, as Verbeek was fired.
 As interim head coach, Pušić failed to save FC Twente's season and the club finished last in the Eredivisie and was relegated to the Eerste Divisie.
 For 2018–19 season, Pušić was promoted to head coach.

 After finishing in first place and becoming the champions of the Eerste Divisie, and securing promotion back to the Eredivisie, Pušić was sacked on 7 May 2019.
 He was then recruited to become the assistant manager for AZ Alkmaar in May 2019.

 Feyenoord

 In January 2021, Feyenoord announced signing of Pušić as assistant-manager, starting in the summer of 2021.
 As manager Arne Slot was previously transferred by AZ Alkmaar for having discussions about a role with Feyenoord, Pušić was transferred by AZ Alkmaar also.

 Shakhtar Donetsk

 On 24 October 2023, Pušić left Feyenoord to become the new head coach of Ukraine club Shakhtar Donetsk.
 On 11 May 2024, he guided the club to their 15th league title in the 2023–24 season, following a 1–0 victory over second-placed Dynamo Kyiv.
 He left the club by the end of the 2024–25 season.

 Al Jazira

 On 9 September 2025, Pušić became the head coach of UAE Pro League club Al Jazira.

+Al-Ahli

+On 6 August 2026, Pušić was appointed as head coach of Saudi Pro League club Al-Ahli, signing a two-year contract.